 - Fixing errors or reducing inaccurate payments

-- They don’t know who to target – Knowing who to renegotiate with is half of the battle.
-One way you can achieve this is by frequently reviewing your current contracts and identifying those with the least favorable terms.
+Knowing who to renegotiate with is half of the battle.
+One way you can achieve this is by frequently reviewing your all your contracts and identifying those with the least favorable terms.
 As mentioned previously, you should follow these steps to determine the ideal candidates for renegotiation:

-- Analyze fee schedules and payments, ranking them by favorability
+- Analyze fee schedules and payment terms, ranking them by favorability

-- Determine revenue levels by payor by service offering
+- Determine revenue levels by payor and service offering

 - Ask members of your team about their experiences with payors